University Catalog

 The goals of this course are: to introduce students to the process of evolution, the patterns that result, and the way that evolutionary history has shaped the diversity of organisms on Earth; to explore how evolutionary biologists formulate and test hypotheses; to investigate applications of evolutionary biology to mainstream medical research; and to investigate current controversies in evolutionary biology.
 Prerequisites: BIOL 1441 and BIOL 3315 (or equivalent), or permission of instructor.

 BIOL 3340.
-BIOINFORMATICS.
+MEDICAL ENTOMOLOGY.
 3 Hours.

 BIOL 3342.
 DEVELOPMENTAL BIOLOGY IN HEALTH AND DISEASE.
 3 Hours.